Growwithweb3/builderhub_onbase/README.md

+**I had used curosrAI pro to resolve the bug realted to this project: Idea and structue was mine**

 # Builder Hub on Base

 A decentralized directory for Base developers to register, verify, and rank their projects using real on-chain data.

+[ I already shutdown the server and database ofthis project but if you want to expolore this project check the code - for now only frontend part is active https://mini-app-for-farcaster.vercel.app/ ]

 ---